-Besides the usual sneezing, coughing, and watery eyes, inhalant allergies can leave you with serious brain fog, inability to concentrate and focus, fatigue, irritability, and depression.
+Besides the usual sneezing, coughing, and watery eyes, seasonal allergies can leave you with serious brain fog, inability to concentrate and focus, fatigue, irritability, and depression.

-In fact, seasonal allergies can derail your attempts to restore your brain’s health.
+In fact, allergies can derail your attempts to improve cognitive and mental health.

 Typically, people with allergies seal up the house and try to stay indoors.

-Then they try one of the myriad over-the-counter antihistamines.
+Then they try one of the myriad over-the-counter antihistamines such as Benadryl.

-Many are under their doctor’s care taking prescription medications or getting allergy shots.
+Many are forced to go the traditional medical route of prescription medications or allergy shots.

-But there are much better ways to cope with this annoying problem.
+Fortunately, there are more natural ways to cope with annoying seasonal allergies.

 The Real Cause of Seasonal Allergies

-Allergy symptoms are caused by an overactive immune system.
+Allergy symptoms are actually caused by an overactive immune system.

 Your immune system produces substances known as antibodies that protect you from unwanted invaders that could make you sick or cause an infection.